 HEATON MERSEY COMMON

 Heaton Mersey Common is a local nature reserve (LNR) owned and managed by Stockport Council.
 It is located on the north side of Didsbury Road.
 See google map at bottom of page.

-The image on left shows the main features: a large pond and a stream, woodland, a wildflower meadow and grassland all connected by footpaths.
+The image (left) shows the main features: a large pond and a stream, woodland, a wildflower meadow and grassland all connected by footpaths.
 The footpath that runs between Burnage Lane and Mersey Road was known locally as ‘the monkey path’.
 No one as yet can say why!

-To the north of the LNR is a recreation space; this was once the site of a large house and estate called ‘Priestnall Hey’, formerly ‘Heaton Villa’.
+To the north of the Common is a recreation space; this was once the site of a large house and estate called ‘Priestnall Hey’, formerly ‘Heaton Villa’.

 Heaton Mersey Common has a wide range of habitats providing shelter and food for wildlife.
 Woodlands support birds (e.g. great spotted woodpeckers), insects and plants (e.g. red campion).
 Deadwood provides shelter for insects and other invertebrates, which are eaten by woodland birds, and fungi grows here, in the canopy and on the woodland floor.
 Ponds support a range of plants, insects, birds, mammals and amphbians.
 Click here for more information about the different UK wildlife habitats.